 …introducing the most lusciously delicious low carb protein shake!
 Mash some raspberries on the bottom for bonus points!

-Here’s a breakdown of low carb smoothies worthy ingredients, so you can get creative:
+Here’s a breakdown of low carb smoothies worthy ingredients, so you can get creative and make your own:

-Fruit and fruit juice are typically the foundation of smoothies.
-When making a low carb smoothies, we’ll need to stick to specific low carb fruits.
+Low Carb Fruits – Fruit and fruit juice are typically the foundation of smoothies.
+When making low carb smoothies, we’ll need to stick to specific low carb fruits.

 - Skip the fruit juice.
 Fruit juice is basically concentrated sugar (carbs) and water from fruit.
 It lacks protein, fat or fiber.
 Bad on bad for a low carb meal plan!